aci-ref/facilitation_leading_practices/activities/05-assistance.md

 It should be made clear to users that this location must be consulted before request for assistance, but these issues may be reported in assistance routes nevertheless.
-Other issues may still require examination on a case-by-case basis, but may need only minor “tweaks” for each user.
+Other issues may still require examination on a case-by-case basis but may need only minor “tweaks” for each user.
 It is important that the Facilitator identifies such recurring issues, and prepares a “template” communication that can be reused each time.